Binary Tree in Action (Construction)

 TreeNode root = new TreeNode(rootVal);

-// Derive the index boundaries of the left and right subtrees
+// derive the index boundaries of the left and right subtrees based on

-// based on the root index and the number of elements in the left
+// the left subtree's root node index and the number of elements

 root.left = build(preorder, preStart + 1, preStart + leftSize,